ZVAntwerpen/Retail_App/README.md

 ## Grade 11 Project: Retail App

 ### Description
-This project is designed for retail bussinesses to keep track of their stock.
+This project is designed for retail businesses to keep track of their stock.

 ### How to Run
 1. **Download the Project Files:**